- Before you're offered a place on a teacher training programme, you'll have an interview. Find out how to prepare for your interview.

 Conditional offer: you have an offer of a place on this programme, as long as you meet some conditions.
 All conditions should clearly state what you’re expected to do, by when, and must be in your control to achieve.
 If you have any queries about a condition, your training provider should give clarification, and/or amend the details of the offer.
 They should clearly inform you when an inability to meet these conditions will result in your application being unsuccessful.

 Withdraw: if you don’t attend the interview or don’t reply to correspondence, or if the training programme becomes full and a recruitment control is applied, then the training provider will withdraw your application.
 This means your application won’t be considered further.
-If you want to be considered again by that training provider, you’d have to make a fresh application in Apply 2.
+If you want to be considered again by that training provider, you’d need to apply through Extra.
 Training providers may also need to withdraw an offer after they've made it.
 If this happens, they should be clear about why the decision has been made.
-They’ll support you to find another place, working with UCAS Teacher Training to ease the transfer.

 Unsuccessful: your application has been unsuccessful.
 We can only give you a reason why you’ve been unsuccessful if the training provider has told us.
 We do encourage them to do this.